 - In a medium mixing bowl combine the flour, baking powder, and salt.
 Sift in the dry ingredients into the bowl of the wet ingredients.
 Tightly cover the dough with plastic wrap and refrigerate for 30 minutes and up to overnight.

-- Scoop the dough (about 1 tablespoon for each cookie) onto the baking sheets.
+- Scoop the dough (about 1 heaping tablespoon for each cookie) onto the baking sheets.
 Bake for 12-14 minutes, until cooked through but still pale (do not overbake!).
 Remove from the oven and let the cookies rest on a cooling rack for about 15 minutes.
 Repeat the process with the remaining dough.

 For the glaze